Vibrating structure gyroscope: Industrial robotics

 Epson Robots uses a quartz MEMS gyroscope, called QMEMS, to detect and control vibrations on their robots.
 This helps the robots position the robot end effector with high precision in high speed and fast-deceleration motion.

 Photography

 Many image stabilization systems on video and still cameras employ vibrating structure gyroscopes.

 Spacecraft orientation

-The oscillation can also be induced and controlled in the vibrating structure gyroscope for the positioning of spacecraft such as Cassini–Huygens.
+Oscillation can also be induced and controlled in vibrating structure gyroscopes for the positioning of spacecraft such as Cassini–Huygens.
 These small hemispherical resonator gyroscopes made of quartz glass operate in vacuum.
-There are also prototypes of elastically decoupled cylindrical resonator gyroscopes (CRG) made from high-purity single-crystalline sapphire.
-The high-purity leuko-sapphire have Q-factor an order of value higher than quartz glass used for HRG, but this material is hard and has anisotropy.
-They provide accurate 3 axis positioning of the spacecraft and are highly reliable over the years as they have no moving parts.
+There are also prototypes of elastically-decoupled cylindrical resonator gyroscopes (CRGs) made from high-purity single-crystalline sapphire.
+The high-purity leuko-sapphire has a Q factor an order of value greater than quartz glass used for HRG, but this material is hard and has anisotropy.
+They provide accurate three-axis positioning of the spacecraft and are highly reliable over the years, as they have no moving parts.

 Other

-The Segway Human Transporter uses a vibrating structure gyroscope made by Silicon Sensing Systems to stabilize the operator platform.
+The Segway uses a vibrating structure gyroscope made by Silicon Sensing Systems to stabilize the operator platform.